michaelkeates/ScruffyGame/README.md

 <h3 align="left">Executing Program</h3>
 <ul>
-<li>Right click on Hammurabi.exe and “Run As Administrator” or it will give an error that .dat files cannot be accessed.
+<li>Right click on ScruffyGame.exe and “Run As Administrator” or it will give an error that .dat files cannot be accessed.
 This is due to Admin privileges</li>
 </ul>

 <h3 align="left">Author</h3>